jameshughes89/cs2XX-ComputerArchitecture/site/labs/decoding-instructions/decoding-instructions.rst

     * This is the same idea as assignment 3
     * This circuit has one eight bit output
-    * This circuit has a total of 5 inputs
+    * This circuit has a total of 19 inputs

-        * One 8 bit input specifying operand A for the ALU
+        * Eight 1 bit input specifying operand A for the ALU
-        * Another 8 bit input specifying operand B
+        * Eight 1 bit input specifying operand B
         * Three 1 bit inputs specifying an operator to apply to the operands